cscsCSCScscs/pyodbc/Module.md

-# pyodbc Module
+For reference, the Python DB API for database modules is [here](https://www.python.org/dev/peps/pep-0249/#module-interface).

-For reference, the Python DB API for the pyodbc module is [here](https://www.python.org/dev/peps/pep-0249/#module-interface).
+## pyodbc Attributes

-## Attributes
+All these attributes can be read, e.g. `pyodbc.version` and some can be set, e.g. `pyodbc.pooling = False`.

 ### version

-The module version string in *major.minor.patch* format such as `"4.0.2"`.
+The module version string in *major.minor.patch* format such as `4.0.25`.

 ### apilevel

-The string constant `"2.0"` indicating this module supports the DB API level 2.0
+The string constant `2.0` indicating this module supports the DB API level 2.0.

 ### lowercase